CONTENTS

 appointed boards, Mr. Speaker.

-as a housing authority is to ensure that the right mixture of housing exists in
+of their responsibilities as a housing authority is to ensure that the right

-singles or families, Mr. Speaker.
+or whether that be housing for singles or families, Mr. Speaker.

-situation in Regina.
-We have plenty of seniors’ housing available.
-We are
+can be a very difficult situation in Regina.
+We have plenty of seniors housing

-budget for renovations and repairs across the province, including Regina, so that
+committed in this budget for renovations and repairs across the province,

-we can increase the number of family units.
-And we’re simply asking families —
+including Regina, so that we can increase the number of family units.
+And were

-including, well, seniors — to maybe just consider having that suite available
+simply asking families including, well, seniors to maybe just consider

-for a family, Mr. Speaker.
+having that suite available for a family, Mr. Speaker.

-offering to meet with Deb and Rickey following the proceedings today so I can
+what I will do is I am offering to meet with Deb and Rickey following the

-learn a little more about their situation.
-Thank you, Mr. Speaker.
+proceedings today so I can learn a little more about their situation.
+Thank

-I recognize the member from Saskatoon
+member from Saskatoon Westview.

-April
+April ChiefCalf:

 Thank you, Mr. Speaker.
-Well let’s look at Rickey’s situation.
+Well lets look at Rickeys situation.
 Rickey received

 a call saying he must vacate his one-bedroom apartment when he turns 55 years

 old.
-Now he’s an amputee who lives in the heart of his community.
+Now hes an amputee who lives in the heart of his community.
 His church is

 across the street.
 Same with the community pool where he gets his